Get insider access

 0.018

-The Dell U3223QE has alright HDR peak brightness.
+The HDR brightness is alright.
 It doesn't make small highlights pop at all and doesn't deliver a satisfying HDR experience.
-The EOTF doesn't follow the target PQ curve well either, as there's a slow roll-off until it reaches its peak brightness, but fortunately, that means it preserves details well in bright scenes.
-These results are from setting the Smart HDR mode to 'DisplayHDR 400'.
+The EOTF doesn't follow the target PQ curve well either, as there's a slow roll-off until it reaches its peak brightness, so it doesn't let highlights get the brightest they can.
+These results are from setting the Smart HDR mode to 'DisplayHDR 400' with firmware M3T101, which has a slower PQ EOTF roll-off compared to previous firmware.

 You can see an example here of what the U3223QE looks like in HDR compared to the Samsung QN90B QLED (left) and the LG G2 OLED (right).
-The monitor doesn't bring out highlights, and colors look under-saturated.
-The test content uses a Murideo 'The Seven Generator' device.
+You can see how muted highlights are, and the test content uses a Murideo 'The Seven Generator' device.

 8.2